 - Cut the greens from the beets.
 Carefully wash the leaves and set aside.
 Scrub and clean any dirt from the beets.

-- Place the beets on a large sheet of aluminum foil, drizzle with 2 tsp olive oil, and fold the foil over to make a little foil packet.
+- Place the beets on a large sheet of aluminium foil, drizzle with 2 tsp olive oil, and fold the foil over to make a little foil packet.
 Place in oven and roast until tender, about 30 minutes for medium-sized beets.

 - Meanwhile, cut the capsicums in two, and remove the stems.
 Scrape-out all seeds and all the stringy white flesh.
 Place face-down onto a baking sheet (next to the beets) and roast until the skin is charred/burned, about 15 minutes.
 Remove from oven and let cool.
 Once cooled, peel off the skin and any black pieces.
 Blend with 4 tbsp of olive oil in a food processor.
 Set aside.